Notes on the Geography of Zimbabwe: Great Zimbabwe

 There are lots of ruined buildings outside the Great Enclosure.

-The Great Zimbabwe Hotel soldiers on through the decades.
+A mile away, the Great Zimbabwe Hotel soldiers on through the decades.

 Here's a much bigger relic of colonial rule.
 It's the Kyle Dam, completed in 1961 and about five miles east of Great Zimbabwe.
 The dam irrigates sugarcane grown on an industrial scale about 60 miles downstream, around the town of Triangle.